COVID-19 . Clandon Park - Only visits for animal welfare purposes permitted.

 We are also considering further opportunities and we are in negotiation with a Biomass processor who wishes to Licence our brand.

-The Clandon Park® & Clandon Park™ brand Manager will now be focusing on its online business.
+The Clandon Park® & Clandon Park™ brand Manager will now be focusing on its online and offline business.
 This will be developed through this and allied websites and will also be marketed through retail business, within the U.K., Europe and in the US.

 See Menu, top right, for the full summary of our progress.